henglicad/openmrs-reference-application-docker-jprofiler-enabled/README.md

 $ docker-compose down -v
 ```

-## Attach JProfiler GUI to the OpenMRS Docker container
+## Attach JProfiler GUI to the Docker container JVM
 Setup your JProfiler GUI to attach to the JVM running in the Docker container, in the same way as attaching to a remote server.
 If your JProfiler GUI and the container are running on the same machine, use the localhost IP (127.0.0.1) and port 8849.

 ## Generate demo data / database from scratch